About East Greenwich News

 – J. G.

-Michael Balsamo, C.P.A., treasurer, was born in Rhode Island but raised in the Washington D.C. area.
-A graduate of the University of Maryland, with a degree in accounting, he owns Balsamo Accountants based in East Greenwich.
-He and his wife, Erica, have four children.
-He enjoys sailing, football, playing guitar, and cooking.
+Michael Balsamo, C.P.A., was born in Rhode Island but raised in the Washington D.C. area.
+He is owner and president of Balsamo Accountants based in East Greenwich.

 Our Editorial Independence Policy